nkoutroumanis/Weather-Integrator/README.md

 // The second argument is the field name of the longitude
 // The third argument is the field name of the latitude
 // The forth argument is the field name of the date
-// The sixth argument is the date format in Java which is represented as string.
+// The sixth argument is the date format in Java which is represented as a string.
 This field can also be 'unixTimestamp' RecordParser recordParser = new JsonRecordParser(datasource, "longitudeFieldName", "latitudeFieldName", "dateFieldName", "yyyy-MM-dd HH:mm:ss");
 ```